Deduplication

 Limitations

-- Time windows are limited from 1 second to 1 hour
+- Time windows are limited to 1 second to 1 hour

-- Changing the time window resets deduplication state
+- Changing the deduplication configuration resets the deduplication cache for the connection

-- Deduplication is not guaranteed due to distributed system constraints.
-You should still implement idempotent request handling in your destination.
+Deduplication is not guaranteed due to distributed system constraints.
+Always implement idempotent request handling in your destination.

 Create a deduplication rule

-Deduplication rules are applied to a connection, just like any other rule.
+Apply deduplication rules to a connection, just like any other rule.

 - Open the connection rules configuration.